as595/csc-2019/classification.md

 <h3>I see dead... stars?</h3>

-Pulsars are "pulsating radio sources", now known to be caused by rapidly rotating neutron stars. <a href="https://en.wikipedia.org/wiki/Neutron_star" target="_blank" rel="noopener noreferrer">Neutron stars</a> are the relics of dead massive stars, they're small and extremely dense - think about something the same mass as the Sun crammed into a radius roughly the same as the <a href="https://en.wikipedia.org/wiki/M25_motorway" target="_blank" rel="noopener noreferrer">M25 motorway</a>.
+Pulsars are "pulsating radio sources", now known to be caused by rapidly rotating neutron stars. <a href="https://en.wikipedia.org/wiki/Neutron_star" target="_blank" rel="noopener noreferrer">Neutron stars</a> are the relics of dead massive stars, they're small and extremely dense - think about something the same mass as the Sun crammed into a radius roughly the same as the <a href="https://en.wikipedia.org/wiki/M25_motorway" target="_blank" rel="noopener noreferrer">M25 motorway around London</a>.
 You can read all about them <a href="http://www.jb.man.ac.uk/distance/frontiers/pulsars/section1.html" target="_blank" rel="noopener noreferrer">here</a>.

 <div class="fig figcenter fighighlight">
   <img src="https://allofyourbases.files.wordpress.com/2019/03/lightnew.gif">